khaledEltohamy/Izam/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The code provides comments for improvement to make it more readable.